andrevidela/dev-notes/docs/TASKS.md

     and `String.Singleton` instead
     - [ ] 6.9.1 remove the use of `Product` and `Sum` and replace it with a custom type with suitable parsing functions
-  - [ ] 6.10 Make it possible to have endpoints with arguments in the middle
   - [ ] 6.11 Take a look at Matteo's draft of the paper
   - [ ] 6.12 Allow dependent endpoints